SzymonNowakowski/alphafold/README.md

 #### Container codebase

+:ledger: **Note: The `run_alphafold.py` script accepts the `--structural_hypothesis_file` flag as optional.
+In the execution guidelines below it is not provided, but it may be provided as well.**

 Once you have completed points 1-3 from Section [Running AlphaFold](#running-alphafold) and downloaded the databases and the model parameters, you may run AlphaFold under Singularity by submitting the following